CiscoTestAutomation/pyats-image-builder/README.md

 Python packages are installed with pip from `$WORKSPACE/installation/requirements.txt`.
 Some packages require non-python dependencies (eg. gcc), which are unlikely to be included in the image since it is so minimal.
-Advanced users familiar with docker can use the `cmds` section of the yaml to install these dependencies, however this will have a negative impact on the final size of the image.
+Advanced users familiar with Docker can use the `cmds` section of the yaml to install these dependencies, however this will have a negative impact on the final size of the image.